-The Nevada Department of Education (NDE) has developed the Nevada School Performance Framework (NSPF) to replace the now outdated Adequate Yearly Progress (AYP) accountability system that was required by the No Child Left Behind Act (NCLB).
+The Nevada Department of Education (NDE) employs the Nevada School Performance Framework (NSPF), http://nspf. doe.nv.gov/, replacing the now outdated Adequate Yearly Progress (AYP) accountability system that was required by the No Child Left Behind Act (NCLB).
 NSPF is a new school, district, and State accountability system based on State-wide stakeholders' values and collaboratively designed with input from Nevada school and national experts in assessment and accountability.